-Make a difference in women’s health care through a career in nurse-midwifery.
+Make a difference with a career in nurse-midwifery

 Learn More About This Program & Its Accreditations

 The Master of Science in Nursing (MSN): Nurse-Midwifery program provides the student with the necessary skills and knowledge to assume the role of a Certified Nurse-Midwife in a variety of clinical settings.
 Didactic and course content focuses on role development and the assessment and management of women’s health (antepartal, intrapartal, postpartal, and neonatal periods, as well as primary women’s health) throughout the lifespan.
 The program can be completed online and in 2 years full-time with summer courses.

 Cohorts are established annually in the Fall.
 Core courses are offered online synchronously, while the specialty courses are offered online asynchronously.
 During the second year students attend one four-day on-campus intensive in the fall and spring.
 Students identify potential clinical site placements in their home communities and will be assisted with confirmations by SU clinical placement coordinators.
 Clinical site identification is discussed during the interview process.
 Graduates of this program will be eligible to take the national certification examination given by the American Midwifery Certification Board (AMCB).